 3. CONNECT: Connect with the people around you: your family, friends, colleagues and neighbours.
 Spend time developing these relationships.
 Volunteering is a good way to get involved or why not check out some of our free activities for 18-25 year olds?

 4. TAKE NOTICE: Be more aware of the present moment, including your feelings and thoughts, your body and the world around you.
 Some people call this awareness “mindfulness”, and it can positively change the way you feel about life and how you approach challenges.

 5. KEEP LEARNING: Learning new skills can give you a sense of achievement and a new confidence.
 So why not sign up for that cooking course, start learning to play a musical instrument, or figure out how to fix your bike?

-Talking can help you to understand what’s going on, how you’re feeling and to come up with ideas to feel better.
-It can also help others to know how you’re feeling and understand why you’re doing the things you do.
+6. SPEAK TO SOMEONE: Talking can help you to understand what’s going on, how you’re feeling and to come up with ideas to feel better.
 Try talking to friends and family or find services in your local area by visiting www.findgetgive.com